Part 1 of 2

 - "The stereotype is a man buys a red sports car," he says.
 That's not always the case, of course, but Jones says men do seem more intent on wanting to prove something.
 Men might gauge their worth by their job performance, he says.
 They may want to look successful, for instance, even though their achievements don't measure up as they had hoped.

-In a midlife crisis, people need to be aware of symptoms in men of serious depression, such as:
+Unfortunately, a midlife crisis can bring on a number of other issues as well.
+In particular, during a midlife crisis people need to be aware of symptoms in men of serious depression, such as:

 - Change in eating habits